chroma-core/chroma/rust/wal3/README.md

 This requires writing a new snapshot everytime a new manifest that exceeds the size is written.
-This would be the straight-forward way to handle this, except that it requires writing SNAPSHOT.x before writing MANIFEST.i and a naive implementation would introduce latency.
+This would be the straight-forward way to handle this, except that it requires writing SNAPSHOT.x before writing MANIFEST(i) and a naive implementation would introduce latency.
 The manifest writer is a hot path and we don't want to introduce an extra round trip.

 Instead, we are able to leverage the fact that a manifest's prefix is immutable and under control of